Beniamino De Ritis: Widening horizons

 After basing himself for a number of years in the United States, De Ritis became more itinerant during the second part of the 1930s, though throughout the period he retained strong ties to America, to which he always returned.
 During one of his longer stays away from New York, in or soon after 1934 he was offered and accepted as position as director at the Italian Culture Institute on Malta.
 According to Gaetano Salvemini this was in order to be able to undertake espionage activity on behalf of the Mussolini government in Italy.
 There is very little indication that De Ritis was a supporter of Fascism in Italy.
 From his writings it appears he felt no need to cut himself off, nor to distance himself from Italy on account of it.
 Many of the Italian writers who ended up in exiled in New York during the 1920s and 1930s who became passionate and vociferous enemies of Italian fascism would have seen the De Ritis position as something of a betrayal: that appears to have been the position taken by Gaetano Salvemini.
 More sympathetic commentators write admiringly of the skill with which De Ritis avoided the "dangerous embraces of the [Italian] fascist régime", with which he retained links for reasons of expediency rather than as any indication of political endorsement.

 Between 1933 and 1943 De Ritis contributed regularly to "Nuova Antologia", a venerable and erudite literary journal under the literary editorship of his friend Antonio Baldini.
-"Nuova Antologia" had been established, originally, in Florence (during the decade whem Florence was the capital of a newly unified Italy), but subsequently relocated to Rome.
+"Nuova Antologia" had been established, originally, in Florence (during the decade when Florence was the capital of a newly unified Italy), but subsequently relocated to Rome.
 The Italian invasion of France in May 1940 was of little lasting consequence militarily, but it signalled Mussolini's acquiescence to Hitler's constant pressure for Italy to participate in the fighting.
 Eighteen months later the Pearl Harbor attack, quickly followed (slightly improbably) by Hitler's declaration of war against the United States of America in support of his Japanese ally, were enough to enable President Roosevelt to secure congressional support for American entry into the war alongside the British.
 International travel became, for a time, impractical.
 During at least some of the war years, which in U.S. terms ran from 1941 until 1945, De Ritis remained in New York, extending his connections with the literary establishment there, and accepting the presidency of the local version of the Dante Alighieri Society.

 After it became possible again, De Ritis resumed his travelling habit, though he still seems to have regarded New York as his permentnat home.
 There were, in particular, several lengthy trips to Portugal, Morocco and Spain.
 His last significant work, published in Ticino in 1954, was "Popolo Hidalgo", a thoughtful essay on Spain and her people.